 The size of the organization affects the sum assured and the premium of the policy.
 Larger the group, it is more beneficial for the insurer in comparison to a small group.
 Accordingly, the premium rates will also differ.

-- In an individual Policy, the individual is liable to get a medical check-up done in case he wants to avail a health insurance scheme, but, not in a group insurance.
+- In an individual policy, the individual is liable to get a medical check-up done in case he wants to avail a health insurance scheme, but, not in group insurance.

 - So, the insurer will decide the sum assured and the premium either based on his experience with similar groups or on the size of the group if it is larger.

-- The underwriting in the case of a Group is drastically opposed to an individual policy in which the individual applies for it and takes a medical examination.
+- The underwriting in the case of a Group drastically opposes an individual policy in which the individual applies for it and takes a medical examination.

 - So, the employer submits one application covering the entire group and the insurer decides based on the characteristics of the group.